 A rule has significantly more overhead than a trigger, but the overhead is paid once per query rather than once per row, so this method might be advantageous for bulk-insert situations.
 In most cases, however, the trigger method will offer better performance.

 COPYignores rules.
 If you want to use

-COPYto insert data, you'll need to copy into the correct partition table rather than into the master.
+COPYto insert data, you'll need to copy into the correct child table rather than directly into the master.

 COPYdoes fire triggers, so you can use it normally if you use the trigger approach.

 Another disadvantage of the rule approach is that there is no simple way to force an error if the set of rules doesn't cover the insertion date; the data will silently go into the master table instead.